TheZlodziej/SFML_uni_project/README.md

 - [ ] add different states to animation (so it's easy to control (now you have to give it a row index)
 - [ ] map generator
 - [ ] add sounds
+- [x] make enemies pick the best weapon they have in inventory
 - [x] add collisions to weapons (so they deal damage)
 - [x] add sprite animations
 - [x] remake hud